Manishkumar897/Wallmart/README.md

 ##### Statistical Model

-For Store 1 – Build  prediction models to forecast demand
+-For Store 1 – Build  prediction models to forecast demand

-Linear Regression – Utilize variables like date and restructure dates as 1 for 5 Feb 2010 (starting from the earliest date in order).
+-Linear Regression – Utilize variables like date and restructure dates as 1 for 5 Feb 2010 (starting from the earliest date in order).
 Hypothesize if CPI, unemployment, and fuel price have any impact on sales.

-Change dates into days by creating new variable.
+- Change dates into days by creating new variable.

-Select the model which gives best accuracy.